john-wig7/VA_Led_Project/README.md

 3) whether to use classes or public functions to control each channel
 4) using state machine and sequencing techniques
 5) perception of colour - logarithmic vs linear increments
+6) potentially using sensor to detect viewer presence and responding in the sequence accordingly